kostiyaNEAR/Grants-Program/2skylab.md

 | 4. | NEAR chain integration | Modules X, Y & Z of our custom chain will interact in such a way...
 (Please describe the deliverable here as detailed as possible) |

-### Milestone 2 - Auto royalties tool launched on our website's intergrated Mintbase app
+### Milestone 2 - Auto royalties tool launched on our website's integrated Mintbase app

 - **Estimated Duration:** 1 month
 - **FTE:**  3
 - **Costs:** 5000 USD

-### Milestone 3 - Fixed rate NFT tool launched on our website's intergrated Mintbase app
+### Milestone 3 - Fixed rate NFT tool launched on our website's integrated Mintbase app

 - **Estimated Duration:** 1 month